icunhacorrea/kafka-zookeeper-less/README.md

 Test of a Kafka Zookeeper-less using docker and implementation of consumer and producer in rust language.

 # Run brokers kafka
-You must have docker and docker-compuse installed in your environment.
-After that execute the following command:
+You must have docker and docker-compose installed in your environment.
+After that, execute the following command:

 ```bash